ronnyma/intellij_cs_fix/README.md

 Then you will get a report of which files were touched by the script.

 ## Cron
-Maybe place it in your cron-tab and make it run once a day.
+Maybe place it in your cron-tab and make it run once a day?
 Then no more nagging and manual editing.

 ## Disclaimer
 I haven't written Perl in a while .. a long while.
 Use the script at own risk.